qnguyen1013/fruit_scraper/README.md

 # coins_scraper

-Application using beautiful soup
+simple script using beautiful soup

-This application uses beautiful soup to scrape prices from coin market cap
+This script uses beautiful soup to scrape prices from coin market cap